elafarge/docker-anchor-cms/README.md

 Put the username and password you used when running the `docker-compose up` command (as well as the database name) and everything should work like a charm.

+When done, done forget to deleate the install folder.

 ### Remove the install folder (CRUCIAL IN PROD)

 Once the database is setup, delete the `install` folder in your Anchor root